zeux/zeux.github.io/_posts/2017-07-31-optimal-grid-rendering-is-not-optimal.md

 ## Measuring vertex shader invocations

-There are several ways to investigate the vertex reuse behavior on a given hardware for a given index sequence:
+There are several ways to investigate the vertex reuse behavior on a given GPU for a given index sequence:

 * Measure time it takes to render a mesh with the index buffer;
 * Measure the number of vertex shader invocations directly using GPU performance counters;